grafana/grafana/docs/sources/administration/service-accounts/about-service-accounts.md

 When creating a token for a service account, we call them service account token; which are essentially a API key.
 The main difference to API keys is that permission is set on top of the API key when creating API keys, where as a service account token gets their permission from the service account.

-The added benefits of service accounts to API keys are:
+The added benefits of service accounts to API keys include:

-- Service accounts act like users in Grafana and can be enabled/disabled, granted specific permissions, and remain active until deleted or disabled whereas API keys only live until their expiry date.
+- Service accounts resemble Grafana users and can be enabled/disabled, granted specific permissions, and remain active until they are deleted or disabled.
+API keys are only valid until their expiry date.
 - Service accounts can be associated with multiple tokens.
 - Unlike API keys, service account tokens are not associated with a specific user, which means that applications can be authenticated even if a Grafana user is deleted.
 - You can grant granular permissions to service accounts by leveraging FGAC, API keys are not a part of FGAC.
 For more information about permissions, refer to [About users and permissions]({{< relref "../manage-users-and-permissions/about-users-and-permissions.md#">}}).